Join the Adventure: Become a City Kids Program Volunteer!

 What is required to be a CK volunteer?

-Program Volunteers have more requirements and expectations.
 While we don’t expect Program Volunteers to have expert technical skill in the outdoors, some level of adventure experience and a high level of comfort and joy in the outdoors is important.
 That experience could include, for example, climbing, hiking, backpacking, biking, and so on, especially in the DC region.
-Because this is direct youth work it’s also expected that you have experience with and confidence in engaging with youth of color, sometimes in challenging situations.
 You must also be able to pass a criminal and SSN background check that includes being fingerprinted.

 Can I pick what kinds of activities I do?